Ereiarrus/ComplementsBotPy/README.md

 - !removecomplement <complement> - remove a complement from your own channel
 - !listcomplements - lists all complements which have been added
-- !setmutettsprefix - the character/string to put in front of a message to mute tts; default is "!"
-- !mutecmdcomplement - mutes tts for complements sent with !complement command;
-  can either be 'true' or 'false', default is 'true'
-- !muterandomcomplement - mutes tts for complements randomly given out; can either be 'true' or 'false', default is 'false'
 - !ignorebots - ignores users whose name ends in 'bot' for random complement;
   this is the case by default
 - !unignorebots - undo ignorebots; by default, bots are ignored.